-The Group has actively sponsored and provided internship programmes to local students, encouraged staff to join charitable and environmentally friendly activities (such as purchasing moon cakes from NGOs and supporting the government's recycling projects), and supported the developmental activities of the industry which the Group belongs to.
-During the Reporting Period, the Group has also contributed MOP 25,911.66 focusing on supporting charities, providing educational opportunities, and promoting industrial development, see Table 8.
-It will consider formulating formal policies on community engagement soon.
+The Group has actively sponsored and provided internship programmes to local students, encouraged staff to join charitable and environmentally friendly activities, and supported the developmental activities of the industry which the Group belongs to.
+During the Reporting Period, the Group has also focused on supporting charities, providing educational opportunities, and charity donations.
+(See Table 6).
+The Group is planning to formulate comprehensive formal policies on community engagement in the future.